JamesGJ5/css-exercises/foundations/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
 - Do the elements that contain the text "This should be unstyled" have no styles applied?

+# Important:
+- Can use type or class selectors
+- Can even try combining a type *and* class selector for the descendant combinator